ahazem/ruby-conf-18-notes/day-1/uncoupling-systems.md

 The slides (code examples and drawings) can hardly be read on the projector.

 Feels a little unprepared.
-I think he was stressed out.
+I think he was very stressed out.

 Lists three anti-patterns when designing a system (mostly around communication):